British Primitive goat: In Ireland

 The Old Irish landrace goat is present in the Burren mountains, although fewer than 10% of the remaining feral herd (an estimated 250) is believed to be purebred, due to crossbreeding with Anglo-Nubian and Swiss imports.
 Recent DNA profiling has verified that this population is genetically distinct from other strains of goat.
 The population, however, has not to date received official designation or protection.

 During the Great Famine, many were let loose and became feral because people could not feed them.
 After the famine years, many of the goats were captured and herded into mountains by the landlords.

-There is an annual fair in Killorglin, Kerry, Ireland, called the Puck Fair.
+There is an annual fair in Killorglin, County Kerry, Ireland, called the Puck Fair.
 It is an event lasting two days, in which (among other festivities) people capture a feral goat and put it on a stand in the town square, calling the animal as "King Puck", the honorary master of ceremonies.
 In pagan Ireland, the goat was sacrificed, though today it is let loose, at the end of the fair.